TAP-lab/taplab-nix-config/README.md

 ```

 ### `home.nix`
 This file contains the Home Manager configuration for the `taplab` user.
-It imports the config files for zsh and prism launcher.
+It imports the config files for bash and prism launcher.

 ```nix